 The Molonglo Valley District is situated in Canberra's west, approximately 10 km from the Canberra Central Business District (CBD).
 It lies to the north of the urban areas of Weston Creek and south of Belconnen.
-Land servicing has commenced for the initial developments and when fully developed over the next 20 years, the Molonglo Valley District will support an estimated 21,000 dwellings plus shopping centres, schools and community facilities.
+Land servicing has commenced for the initial developments and when fully developed over the next 20 years, the Molonglo Valley District including the new suburbs of Coombs, Wright, Denman Prospect and Whitlam will support an estimated 21,000 dwellings plus shopping centres, schools and community facilities.